-Entities should recognise client money as an asset (and an associated liability) if the general IFRS definition of an asset is met.
-This requires a careful analysis of the contractual terms and conditions and economic substance of the arrangements for holding client money to determine whether:
+Determining whether this definition is met requires a careful analysis of the contractual terms and conditions and economic substance of the arrangements for holding client money to determine whether the client money:

-- the client money is a resource controlled by the entity - economic benefits associated with the client money are expected to flow to the entity.
+- is a resource controlled by the reporting entity - confers a right that has the potential to produce economic benefits to the reporting entity.

 If both conditions apply, the client money should be recognised as an asset of the reporting entity.
-This determination may involve significant judgement in which case disclosures should be made in accordance with MFRS 101.122.
+This determination may involve significant judgement in which case appropriate disclosures should be made in accordance with MFRS 101 'Presentation of Financial Statements'.